 Elephant shrews live in Africa.
 They aren’t actually shrews, despite their name, and they aren't rodents either, despite the appearance of their tail.
 They are related to tenrecs, aardvarks, manatees, hyraxes, and elephants.
+Like these animals, they belong to a group known as the Afrotheria.
 Some people prefer to call elephant shrews sengis, a word that comes from the Bantu language, in order to avoid any connection to shrews.

 Sengis and shrews belong to the class Mammalia, as we do.
 Sengis belong to the order Macroscelidea and the family Macroscelididae.
 Shrews belong to the order Eulipotyphla and the family Soricidae.

 According to the latest classification scheme, nineteen or twenty species of elephant shrews are recognized.
 The reason for the uncertainty in the number is described below.
 The number of species may change as new discoveries are made and as more genetic analyses are performed.
 The status of the animals may also change as a result of additional surveys and new estimates of population size.

 The animals are divided into two groups.
 The giant elephant shrews may reach twelve inches in length, not including the tail.
 They often have vivid colors and weigh about a pound each.
 The animals in the second group are known as soft-furred elephant shrews and are much smaller.
 They weigh up to around seven ounces and have less colorful grey or brown coats.

 Black and rufous